-Gambling addiction is characterized by an inability to control impulses to gamble in spite of gambling’s detrimental effects on social, financial, and psychological health.
-People with a gambling addiction or disorder—also referred to as gambling addicts, pathological gamblers or compulsive gamblers—spend an excessive amount of time in casinos, at dog or horse races, with bookies, or on gambling sites online.
-There are many types of gambling including online gambling, slot machine use, playing the lottery, betting on horses, and betting on sports games.
-Problem gambling can result in social and other negative consequences including credit card debt, financial upheaval, mental health problems, relationship trouble, and job loss.
+Gambling addiction is characterized by an inability to control impulses to gamble despite gambling’s detrimental effects on social, financial, and psychological health.
+People with a gambling addiction or disorder—also referred to as gambling addicts, pathological gamblers, or compulsive gamblers—spend an excessive amount of time in casinos, at dog or horse races, with bookies, or gambling online.
+There are many types of gambling including online gambling, slot machine use, playing the lottery, betting on horses, and sports betting.
+Problem gambling can result in social and other negative consequences including credit card debt, financial upheaval, mental and behavioral health conditions, problems, relationship trouble, and job loss.

 There is no single cause of gambling addiction.
-Many people with a gambling problem initially turn to gambling as a way to ease stress or earn large amounts of money without having to work or fit in.
-Over time, uncontrolled compulsive gambling can destroy people's lives.
+Many people with a gambling problem initially turn to gambling to ease stress or earn large amounts of money without having to work or fit in.
+Over time, uncontrolled, compulsive gambling can destroy people's lives.

-How Does Gambling Addiction Affect The Body and Brain?
+How Does Gambling Affect The Body and Brain?

 A person with a gambling disorder experiences similar effects to those experienced by a person with a substance abuse disorder.
-In fact, gambling disorder is included in the Diagnostic and Statistical Manual of Mental Health Disorders, Fifth Edition (DSM-5).
-In fact, research shows many correlations between substance use disorders and gambling addiction.
+Gambling disorder is included in the Diagnostic and Statistical Manual of Mental Health Disorders, Fifth Edition (DSM-5).
+Research shows many correlations between substance use disorders and gambling addiction.

 How Pathological Gambling Mimics Substance Use Disorder

 Gambling studies indicate that those with pathological gambling problems have the same genetic risk factors for reward-seeking and impulse control.
-So, just as a person with a substance abuse problem will use more and more of the drug to get "high", gamblers will pursue higher and higher stakes in order to get that same good feeling.
+So, just as a person with a substance abuse problem will use more and more of the drug to get "high," gamblers will pursue higher and higher stakes to get that same good feeling.

 Additionally, studies show that problematic gambling changes the brain’s reward systems in the same way chronic drug use does.
 This makes it harder and harder for the person to stop gambling even though they may want to stop.